 We follow the teachings and methods of the late karate master Sensei Taiji Kase (see influences).
 Our founder and chief instructor Sensei Norman Gomersall trained with Sensei Kase for many years.
 Kase Ha Karate Do is a traditional martial art, creating power from shock.
 POWER–KI–BREATHING.
 It is this knowledge that we aim to pass onto all students who train with us.
 The club have followed the teachings and guidance of Sensei Velibor Dimitrijevic, a senior student and assistant to Sensei Kase (see influences) since 2005 and attend his courses throughout Europe.
 We use the VEBODO training system incorporating technical and physical aspects with abdominal breathing and mind control.

-Training is on Monday and Wednesday evenings, 7pm to 8.30pm at the White Horse Leisure Centre, Abingdon.
-Sessions are £7 each or £40 per month.
+Training is on Tuesday and Thursday evenings, 7pm to 8.30pm at the Barker Gym, Radley College, Kennington Road, Abingdon OX14 2HR.
+Sessions are £10 each or £50 per month.
 Annual licence is £30.

 Our training is based on Sensei Kase’s form of budo karate and not sports karate.
 Karate is for life and is a life philosophy, read more in the KSKA section.